-In Hawaii, the trade winds blow in from the northeast, which means that any island to the leeward (south or southwest) is protected from harsh waves.
+In Hawaii, the trade winds blow in from the northeast, meaning any island to the leeward (south or southwest) is protected from harsh waves.

 The island’s windward side (the side that faces the wind) tends to be rougher with higher waves (and consequently better surfing).

 With that being said, that doesn’t mean that the windward side of Oahu doesn’t have good snorkeling.
-In fact, you can find some of the best snorkeling here in the summer months (April-September).
+You can find good snorkeling here in the summer months (May-October).

-You just have to be mindful when the waves are much stronger in the winter months.
+You just have to be mindful when the waves are much stronger during winter.

-When is the best time to go snorkeling in Oahu?
+When is the best time to go snorkeling on Oahu?

-The best time to snorkel is the summertime (May-September).
-However, if you are in Hawaii in the wintertime and want to snorkel, you can do so on the leeward side where the water is much calmer.
+The best time to snorkel is the summertime (May-October).
+However, if you are in Hawaii in the wintertime and want to snorkel, you can do so on the west side, where the water is much calmer.

 Is it safe to snorkel in Oahu?